-That's what I call the "language of leadership"-and I saw it at its best that day.
+That's what I call the "language of leadership" and I saw it at its best that day.

-I mention this story as I noticed that many mining industry organizations have been approached with a view to merging with the Minerals Council of Australia (MCA) to form one industry body.
-This approach has been co-ordinated by eleven of Australia's largest mining companies withdrawing their support from many of the industry organizations as a plan for "rationalisation of Australia's mineral industry representation".

-This may suit some people, but it may not be in the best interests for our overall industry, or the best way of meeting our various challenges for survival.
-Indeed, it may even be better for the overall industry to sponsor even more representative groups and I'll explain the difference between "primary" and "secondary" goals in my concluding remarks.
-These comments also apply to many aspects of our own lives.
+I mention this story as I noticed that many mining industry organizations have been approached, with a view to merging with the Minerals Council of Australia (MCA) to form one industry body.
+This approach has been co-ordinates by eleven of Australia's largest mining companies, withdrawing their support from many of these organizations as a plan for "rationalisation of Australia's mineral industry representation."
+This may suit some people, but it may not be in the best interests for our overall industry, or the best way of meeting our various challenges for survival and it may even be better for the overall industry to sponsor even more representative groups and I'll explain the difference between "primary" and "secondary" goals in my concluding remarks.
+These comments also apply to every aspect of our lives.

-If we are to preserve our industry, we must fully understand those who seek to dominate us, whether they are green extremists, climate extremists or the various groups of the community who preach and advance negative attitudes.
+If we are to preserve our industry we must fully understand those who seek to dominate us, whether they are green extremists, climate extremists or the various groups of the community who preach and advance negative attitudes.

-Yes, there is something seriously wrong with what's happening in this country that has allowed their anti-everything ideas to gain such extraordinary influence.
+Yes, there is something seriously wrong with what's happening in this country that has allowed their ideas to gain such extraordinary influence.

-Yet, in many other cases, our present woes have not been imposed on us from outside; they are of our own making.
+In many cases, our present woes have not been imposed on us from outside; they are of our own doing.

-I've seen mining executives unable to defend themselves from abuse from their teenage student children about their father's involvement in the mining industry.
+I've seen mining executives unable to defend themselves from abuse by their teenage student children, regarding their father's involvement in the mining industry.

-Such widespread anti-mining sentiment presents a serious challenge.
+This presents a serious challenge.